 Description: Semester 1 This course will provide the essential concepts and skills of algebra and the study of functions that are needed for further study in mathematics.
-Topics include: linear, quadratic, exponential, logarithmic, rational functions; conic sections, matrices, graphing, sequence and series, and probability.
+Topics include: linear, quadratic, exponential, logarithmic, rational functions; graphing and sequence and series.

-Semester 2: This course will include the definition of trigonometry and circular functions, how to find both sides and angles of right and oblique triangles, how to prove and simplify trigonometric functions, graphing the six trigonometric functions, usage of the Laws of Sines and Cosines, and half, double, and composite angle formulas.
+Semester 2: This course will include the definition of trigonometry and circular functions, how to find both sides and angles of right and oblique triangles, how to prove and simplify trigonometric functions, graphing the six trigonometric functions, usage of the Laws of Sines and Cosines, domain and range, and half, double, and composite angle formulas.